Shiller PE 10: Advantages, Criticisms, and Implementation

 Profit margins and earnings are cyclical in nature; therefore the standard and widely popular P/E ratio can be quite volatile.
 The earnings for any one year may not reflect true earnings because they are affected by expanding and contracting business cycles.
 For example in the first quarter of 2009, a short term collapse in earnings caused the standard P/E ratio to rise over 100 at a time the market was clearly undervalued and near a bottom.

 Shiller PE 10 uses rolling ten year periods to average or smooth earnings.
-Therefore the Shiller PE provides a better representation of long term earnings trends by showing a version of the P/E that is smoothed out over a number of years.
+Therefore the ratio provides a better representation of long term earnings trends by showing a version of the P/E that is smoothed out over a number of years.

 Shiller was able to show that the P/E 10 at any given time was correlated to what market returns would be over the next 20 years.
-In simplified terms, if PE 10 is high the expected rate of return for the next 20 years is lower than average.
-But when the PE 10 is low the expected rate of return for the next 20 years is higher than average.
+In simplified terms, if the ratio is high the expected rate of return for the next 20 years is lower than average.
+But when the ratio is low the expected rate of return for the next 20 years is higher than average.

 In my opinion, the research into valuation based strategies is strong.
 Valuation investing improves risk adjusted returns compared to strategic or fixed asset allocations.